Skip to Main Content

 Safety Officers

-Certified safety professionals ensuring crew protection and regulatory compliance across South African productions.
+Certified safety pros making sure crew protection and regulatory compliance across South African shoots.

-Film production safety in South Africa is governed by South African Occupational Health and Safety Act (OHSA), with enforcement through the Department of Employment and Labour.
+Here is how this works in practice.
+Film production safety in South Africa is ruled by South African Occupational Health and Safety Act (OHSA), with enforcement through the Department of Employment and Labour.
 Productions face location-specific hazards including wildlife encounters, extreme UV exposure, variable weather, and remote bush location logistics.
-A qualified safety officer ensures compliance with local law while managing the specific risks of stunts, pyrotechnics, water work, and the environmental challenges unique to filming in South Africa.
+A qualified safety officer makes sure compliance with local law while managing the specific risks of stunts, pyrotechnics, water work, and the site-level challenges unique to filming in South Africa.

-Through NeedAFixer, we connect you with safety officers who hold recognised South African safety certifications and understand the specific demands of film production.
-Our network includes professionals experienced with action sequences at Cape Town Film Studios and Sasani Studios and the safety challenges of the diverse filming environments that South Africa offers to international productions.
+Here is the short of it.
+Through NeedAFixer, we connect you with safety officers who hold recognised South African safety certifications and know the specific demands of film production.
+Our network has pros skilled with action sequences at Cape Town Film Studios and Sasani Studios and the safety challenges of the varied filming environments that South Africa gives to global shoots.

 ACT 01